LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

 The University celebrates the investiture of 319 PhDs from 26 countries

 "It has fallen to you to finish your theses in the midst of a pandemic.
-You have been courageous and tenacious; you have listened neither to the discouraging messages nor to the siren calls," says the rector.
+You have been courageous and tenacious; you have listened neither to the discouraging messages nor to the siren songs," notes the President

 04 | 06 | 2021

 A total of 319 PhDs, belonging to 16 faculties and schools of the University of Navarra, have defended their theses during the 2019-20 and 2020-21 academic years.
-The investiture of the new PhDs was held in the Museum of the academic centre.
-For the first time, it was a joint ceremony for two graduating classes, as last year's ceremony could not be held due to the health situation.
+The investiture of new doctors was held at the Museum of the academic center.
+For the first time, it has been a joint act of two promotions, since due to the health status last year it could not be done.

 Despite the pandemic, more than 300 theses were defended by doctors from 26 countries: Argentina, Belgium, Bolivia, Brazil, Bulgaria, Cameroon, Canada, Czech Republic, Chile, Colombia, Ecuador, El Salvador, Spain, USA, Honduras, India, Italy, Kenya, Mexico, Nigeria, Pakistan, Paraguay, Peru, Poland, Uganda and Venezuela.

 "Today we celebrate an inheritance," he said at the beginning of his speech.
-"The new doctors trained at the University of Navarra have taken up the baton in a long-distance race: you are now the protagonists of an exciting adventure.
-You are the heirs of the men and women who decided to work for a world in which knowledge would be at the service of all.
-Because that is the only driving force that gives full meaning to research: its positive impact on the lives of many people.
+"The new doctors trained at the University of Navarra have taken up the baton in a long-distance race: you are already the protagonists of an exciting adventure.
+You are the heirs of the men and women who decided to work for a world in which the knowledge would be at the service of all.
+Because that is the only driving force that gives meaning to research plenary session of the Executive Council : its positive impact on the lives of many people".

-On the subject of humility, he recalled how he used to advise his students to avoid individualistic competitiveness, an "almost revolutionary" statement in the contemporary world, the rector said.
-"He was well aware that science almost never comes from the brilliant idea of genius, but is often the result of teamwork.
-He knew that ivory towers are a drag on knowledge.
+Regarding humility, he recalled how he used to advise his students to flee from individualistic competitiveness, an "almost revolutionary" statement in the contemporary world, assured the President.
+"He was well aware that science almost never comes from the brilliant idea of genius but is usually the fruit of teamwork.
+He knew that ivory towers are a drag on knowledge".

 Research to confront a global tragedy

-Ramón Salaverría, professor at the Faculty of Communication and sponsor of the graduating class, said that "today seemed improbable.
-More than one, in moments of anxiety, would have even considered it impossible".
-This auditorium, he pointed out, is today a monument to sacrifice and renunciation: "You have all made an effort that only you, and your most beloved people, know how far it will go".
+Ramón Salaverría, professor at School of Communication and sponsor of the graduating class, said that "today seemed improbable.
+More than one, in moments of anxiety, would have even considered it impossible.
+This auditorium, he pointed out, is today a monument to sacrifice and to Withdrawal: "You have all made an effort that only you, and your dearest people, know how far it will go".

 "Getting a doctorate has never been an easy task.
 It is a path that demands singular effort, conviction and discipline.
-It is a long, lonely journey, with many steep slopes and many precipices," said the professor.
-"However, rarely has the goal been so remote and unattainable as on this occasion," he added.
+A long, lonely pathway , with numerous steep slopes and not a few precipices," said the professor.
+"However, rarely will the goal have result been so remote and unattainable as on this occasion," he added.

 In his opinion, this time has revealed to us that research activity "is transitory, transitive and, above all, transcendent.
-Rarely has this finalist character of science been more evident than during this uncertain era in which we live.
+Rarely has this finalistic character of science been so evident as it has been throughout these uncertain times in which we live.
 The world has needed researchers to face a global tragedy.
-Each one of you, in your own discipline, has managed to find the way out".
+Each one of you, from your discipline, has managed to find the way out".

 For his part, Javier Sáez Gastearena, who spoke on behalf of his colleagues, referred to the value that over the last year has often become "the cornerstone" of the work of the new doctors.
 "The courage to remain sensible and resist the temptation to get carried away.
 To not see anything, but to keep fighting and moving forward; successfully or not," he stressed.

-The theses defended in the 2019-20 and 2020-21 academic years have been made possible thanks to the support of institutions such as the Association of Friends of the University of Navarra, La Caixa Foundation, Caja Navarra Foundation and Banco Santander.
+The theses defended in the 2019-20 and 2020-21 academic year have been made possible thanks to the contribution of institutions such as association of Friends of the University of Navarra, Fundación La Caixa, Fundación Caja Navarra and Banco Santander.